alefeans/algs4/README.md

 # Algs4

-Implementation of algorithms and data structures from the [Algorithms](https://www.coursera.org/learn/algorithms-part1/) course in Python.
+Implementation of algorithms and data structures from [Algorithms](https://www.coursera.org/learn/algorithms-part1/) course in Python.

 ## License